alienlebarge/alienlebargech-v3/src/articles/2025/04/smart-menu-bar/index.md

 I have two triggers: one that detects if only the MacBook Pro screen is active and another that detects if an additional screen is connected to the computer.

-### Detection script if only the MacBook Pro screen is being used.
+### Detection script if only the MacBook Pro screen is being used

 ```bash
 #!/bin/zsh